Venice floods: Italy's Conte declares state of emergency | DW | 14.11.2019

 Despite the flooding, tourists still came out in droves to the famous historical city, with large number of tourists still in St Mark's Square.

-The so-called "Acqua Alta," or high water, is at its highest level in over 50 years, peaking at 1.87m.
+The so-called "Acqua Alta," or high water, is at its highest level in over 50 years, peaking at 1.87 meters.

 The lagoon city is used to the phenomenon known as "acqua alta," but the record-breaking floods put Venice in an emergency situation.
 Many cultural venues had to close and are tracking the damage caused by the water.
 (13.11.2019)